regularfry/rv/README.md

 running rv-init, but you don't have to use ruby-install to provide it.
 Anything that installs a ruby which chruby can select will do.

+If you don't specify a ruby version, `rv-init` will pick whatever is listed in `.ruby-version`.

 To use the gemset you've just created:

     $ rv 1.9.3